seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 ## ACT II

 ### SCENE I. Belmont.
-A room in PORTIA’S house.
+A room in PORTIA'S house.

 *Flourish of cornets.
 Enter the PRINCE OF MOROCCO and his train; PORTIA, NERISSA, and others attending*

 **MOROCCO**
 Mislike me not for my complexion,
-The shadow’d livery of the burnish’d sun,
+The shadow'd livery of the burnish'd sun,
 To whom I am a neighbour and near bred.
 Bring me the fairest creature northward born,
-Where Phoebus’ fire scarce thaws the icicles,
+Where Phoebus' fire scarce thaws the icicles,
 And let us make incision for your love,
 To prove whose blood is reddest, his or mine.
 I tell thee, lady, this aspect of mine
-Hath fear’d the valiant: by my love I swear
+Hath fear'd the valiant: by my love I swear
 The best-regarded virgins of our clime
 Have loved it too: I would not change this hue,
 Except to steal your thoughts, my gentle queen.

 **PORTIA**
 In terms of choice I am not solely led
-By nice direction of a maiden’s eyes;
+By nice direction of a maiden's eyes;
 Besides, the lottery of my destiny
 Bars me the right of voluntary choosing:
 But if my father had not scanted me
 And hedged me by his wit, to yield myself
 His wife who wins me by that means I told you,
 Yourself, renowned prince, then stood as fair
-As any comer I have look’d on yet
+As any comer I have look'd on yet
 For my affection.

 **MOROCCO**